iris-hep/iris-hep.github.io/pages/projects/osg-operations.md

 ### XRootD Monitoring Shoveler

 To aid in the collection of XRootD monitoring packets, the OSG operations team and DOMA developed the [XRootD Monitoring Shoveler](https://github.com/opensciencegrid/xrootd-monitoring-shoveler).
 The shoveler receives the UDP monitoring packets from an XRootD server and "shovels" them to the OSG message bus.
-The archiecture of the shoveler is shown in Figure 2.
+The architecture of the shoveler is shown in Figure 2.

 <figure class="figure">
   <img src="/assets/images/XRootDMonitoringDiagram.png" class="img-fluid" alt="XRootD Shoveler Architecture">